slmnemo/media-server/README.md

-### Instructions
-Use script `get_modpack.sh `to download the modpack from a URL under `./modpacks/modpack.zip`.

-Once that is done, run the script `docker_start.sh` to run the server based on the docker-compose.yml parameters.

-You may need to configure the docker-compose.yml paramters to get it to work correctly.
+# Introduction

+This repo is a simple docker container interface as well as an initial scaffold for the data structure used in my home server.

+The instructions to run the server are located in [Instructions].

+Default ports are used for all the included media server goodies.
+The included media server backend websites are

+- Jellyfin
+- Jellyseerr
+- *arr Suite
+- Deluge Torrent Client

-## Advanced instructions
+## Instructions

-The server\_manager.sh script can be used to `install`, `start`, `restart`, or `stop` the server by passing the appropriate keyword after invoking the script.
+Edit `env_uuid_setup.sh` to use the same permissions (UUID/GUID) as the `data/` directory

+Launch the container by executing the command `./man_server start`.

+Make sure to secure all the logins to each website **before** exposing this to the open web!

+### Automating Server Restarts

-Restarting an existing server can be automated using the scheduled\_restart.sh script and crontab.
+Restarting an existing server can be automated by calling the `man_server` CLI interface utility with the option `restart`.